ProfYaffle88/project-art-portfolio/README.md

     - Appears on every page with link to contact page and all social media links

  - **Home Page**
-    - *Hero image* - Showcase artwork and link gallery
+    - *Hero image* - Showcase Bobby at work and call-to-action for differeing users (More about the artist, make an enquiry, view gallery)
+    - *Hero Text box*
-    - *About the Artist* - located ... , introduces the artist to users
+        - *About the Artist* - Call-to-action button linking the about page.
-    - *Gallery* - located ... , direct link to gallery.
+        - *Gallery* - Call-to-action button linking the gallery page
         - *Contact* - Call to action directing user to contact page for users expressly looking to make contact.

-- **About the Artist** - Allows the user to get to know the artist behind the art.
+- **About the Artist** - Name and Profile image on left with some honours listed below, information on right.
+Introduces the artist to users.
+Also link in about text to contact page highlighting availability for work.

-- **Gallery** - Allows the user to see multiple examples of the the artist's work.
+- **Gallery** - Simple easthetic to highlight the art.
+Allows the user to see multiple examples of the the artist's work.

 - **Contact** - Allows the user to contact the artist by form.
+Radio button to tag the nature of the enquiry.

 # Wireframes